samuelsmal/gp_connect_four_java/README.md

-# Generic programming a CONNECT FOUR playing AI
+# Using Generic Programming to evolve a CONNECT FOUR playing AI

 ## Requirements